Our pledge to the Mental Health Commitment

 It’s really important that people can be themselves at work, knowing that they will not be judged but respected.
-Our commitment to mental health is demonstrated by our pledge to the Time to Change programme which calls for an end to discrimination about mental health.
+Our commitment to mental health is demonstrated by our pledge to the Mental Health Commitment which provides a framework for employers to create an environment where employees can thrive.
+The Commitment was developed by MIND and supported by the Royal Foundation and Heads Together and asks employers to:

 Our Mental Health Employee Resource Group (ERG)